BoiHanny/BoiHanny/README.md

 # Hey there!
 I'm Hanny 👋

-I’m a passionate software developer with **7 years of experience** officially working in IT.
+I’m a passionate technology strategist/solutions architect with **7 years of experience** officially working in IT.
 Before that, I spent time working on smaller projects to fund my journey into the world of development, and now I specialize in building cutting-edge tools with technologies like **C#**, **.NET**, and **Azure**.

 ## ⚡ My Tech Stack & Skills: